skyv26/python-revision/README.md

-Detail documentation will share soon.
+Detail documentation will share soon..